UoEOCom/Welcome_Email/README.md

 To practice, please use the [Python shell](https://www.python.org/shell/) or https://codingbat.com/python

 #### SQL (Used in modules involving databases)
 https://www.khanacademy.org/computing/computer-programming/sql.
-Please note that Khan Academy is a good site for practicing
+Please note that Khan Academy is a good site for practicing.

 #### Java (Also helps you understand object-oriented programming)
 https://www.oracle.com/technetwork/java/javase/java-tutorial-downloads-2005894.html